The Richest Man In Babylon Summary – 7 Wealth Lessons

 7) Invest in ourselves. (“Increase thy ability to earn.”)

 One of the best ways we can continue to increase what we earn is by investing in ourselves.
-This is something that Grant Cardone continues to tell his audience each week when they call into his show.
+This is something that Grant Cardone continues to tell his radio audience each week.

 So many of them are eager to start investing in real estate and other investments but he cautions them to slow down, invest in themselves, and get good at doing what they know how to do BEFORE doing anything else.

 There’s literally no excuse regarding lack of information.
 Why?
 We have access to literally any information we need via the internet.
-What used to take old folks like me hours to reach at libraries or encyclopedias now takes second.
+What used to take old folks like me hours to research at libraries now takes second.

 Here’s a quick recap of the 7 wealth lessons: